 Sadly, Gen X’ers had to watch their parents give everything to their jobs, only to be downsized at the end of their careers.
 They’ve seen corporations eliminate retirement pensions from loyal employees, leaving retirees with nothing.
 Gen Xers nor Millennials, as we’ve seen, aren’t set on making the same mistake.
 They take time off, leave early if the job is done, and work to establish strong social connections as a high priority.
 Today’s worker’s work ethic (which is driving employers crazy) includes being more self-reliant (read: work from anywhere and not just home) and willing to jump from company to company because there may not be significant upward mobility potential within the company they’re working for.

 Further, because of the coronavirus pandemic, people began rethinking what’s really important to them as they’ve seen loved ones pass away, while still others have had long-lasting after-effects as a survivor of COVID-19.
-We’re now experiencing the effects the Great Resignation is having, connecting supply chain issues, product shortages, violent and tragic conflict, inflation and economic recession.
+What we’re experiencing now is a result of the Great Resignation, – rising inflation, cost increases, supply chain issues, product shortages, violent and tragic conflict, and an incredibly polarized nation when we look at this year’s Presidential campaign.

 Expectations, therefore, can no longer be expectations.